UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 2. Select the "Cheatsheet" assessment and open the corresponding upload question.
 3. Upload your cheatsheet, ensuring it meets the cheatsheet [requirements](#digital-cheatsheets).
 4. Click `Save & Grade` to submit your file.
-5. Once uploaded, you should see a preview of your PDF on PrairieLearn.
+5. Once uploaded, you should see a preview of your PNG on PrairieLearn.
 You can update and re-upload your cheatsheet as many times as needed before the deadline.

 ### PrairieTest and Making a Reservation for your Quiz